bennettslin/yearlings_bobtail_app/render-ready-notes.md

 * scene
 * score

+* Have transitions dependent on isRendered class that is dependent on canRender in Redux state and parent hasRendered in component state
+    * Parent transitions
+    * Child transitions

+* Carousel annotation ref in logue bug.
+* Get rid of Live classes.

 * Changing scenes
 * Rest of players
 * Immediate scrolling (Lyric scrolling upon mount is currently broken)